ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    -rw-r--r-- 1 nobody nobody 0 Sep 8 15:52 test
    ```

    The files that are created by root have ownership of `nobody:nobody`.
 To display ownership correctly, `idmapd.conf` needs to be updated with the correct domain settings.
-See the [How to implement no_root_squash for NFS](#norootsquash) section.
+For more information, see the [How to implement no_root_squash for NFS](#norootsquash) section.
    {:tip}

 5. Mount the remote share on start.
 To complete the setup, edit the file systems table (`/etc/fstab`) to add the remote share to the list of entries that are automatically mounted on startup: